abufarhad/Image-Processing--Face-Detection-and-Recognition/README.md

 # Real Time Face Detection and Recognition .
 In this project this software can detect and Recognize a Human Face in Real Time.

-The overall process is an 3 step process.
+The overall process is an 3 step process :

 1. Data collection that means take image using camera.You can see the code here datasetCreator.py